An Act Amended

 “Over?” the twins exclaimed together before staring at one another and bursting out laughing.

-“There’s actually still a lot that we can do within the rules,” Hermione began, “we’ve covered most of the spells but there’s a lot of the theory in Slinkhard that’s contradicted in other texts and it might be a good idea…”
+“There’s actually still a lot that we can do within the rules,” Hermione began, “we’ve already covered most of the spells but there are bits of the theory in Slinkhard that’s contradicted in other texts and it might be a good idea…”

-“We’re an Army!”
+!”
 Fred reminded Hermione, extending the final word to make his point.
-Ron, followed by many of the others, voiced his agreement with his brother’s statement.
+Ron, followed by many of the others, voiced agreement with his brother’s statement and the room snapped back to the environment they were used to.
 None of them had come here to study, it wasn’t really about passing exams; it was about preparing for war.

 “Fine!”
 She exclaimed, finally losing her temper, “What do you propose we do?”